jtweller/authAccess/README.md

 - `cors`: Middleware for enabling Cross-Origin Resource Sharing
 - `bcrypt`: Library for hashing passwords
 - `jsonwebtoken`: Library for generating and verifying JSON Web Tokens
+- `dotenv`: Module to load environment variables from a `.env` file

 ### Middleware